zongzw/f5-oslbaasv2-tools/f5-oslbaasv2-batchops/README.md

 This is a program(in golang) to help running `neutron` commands in batch.
 It is usually used to create dozens of loadbalancer resources, such as loadbalancer/listener/pool/member/healthmonitor/l7policy/l7rule for performance test.

+See [./scripts/create-lbaasv2-objects.sh](./scripts/create-lbaasv2-objects.sh) for f5-oslbaasv2-batchops encapsulation.
+Generally change the configuration inside the script and run it to finish the batch operation.

 ## Usage

 The command arguments includes 3 parts, as shown in below 'help and example':